guildai/guildai/examples/classification-report/README.md

     <exit 0>

-You can run this example as a test using Guild 0.7.3 or later by running `guild check -nt README.md`.
+You can run this example as a test using Guild 0.7.3 or later by running `guild check -t README.md`.